 Teri Morgan, deputy director of board and management services, OSBA

-Understanding and embracing your role on the team and then “staying in your lane” is extremely important.
+Understanding and embracing your role on the team and “staying in your lane” is extremely important.
 A brief overview of roles and responsibilities will set the stage for the day’s discussions.

-When conflict comes to call
+When controversy comes to call

 Even seasoned school boards can crack when their districts face controversy.
 Identify common controversies that boards may face, including contentious public participation sessions, employment matters that become PR nightmares and other sensitive, controversial or uncomfortable issues that boards are asked to address.
 Leave with practical tips and recommendations for resolutions to help keep external conflicts from affecting your board's cohesion.